bcaddy/bcaddy.github.io/_posts/2021-posts/2021-09-10-Paper-Presentation.md

 ---
-title:      Preseting on Fielding & Bryan 2021  # Title
+title:      Presenting on Fielding & Bryan 2021  # Title
 author:     Robert Caddy               # Author Name
 date:       2021-09-10 11:52:04 -0400  # Date
 categories: [Hydrodynamics, Papers]     # Catagories, no more than 2